 Battery (DC) operated Smoke Alarms: Provide protection even when electricity fails, provided the batteries are fresh and correctly installed.
 Units are easy to install, and do not require professional installation.
+However, they do not provide interconnected functionality.

 AC powered Smoke Alarms: Can be interconnected so if one unit senses smoke, all units alarm.
 They do not operate if electricity fails.

 AC with battery (DC) back-up: will operate if electricity fails, provided the batteries are fresh and correctly installed.
 AC and AC/DC units must be installed by a qualified electrician.
+Wireless Interconnected Alarms: Offer the same interconnected functionality as with hardwired alarms, without wires.
+Units are easy to install and do not require professional installation.
+They provide protection even when electricity fails, provided the batteries are fresh and correctly installed.